Adityagupta200/Industrial-Reliability-Copilot/README.md

 The default status endpoint omits `raw_context` to keep normal API responses compact.
-Use `include_raw_context=true` for evaluation evidence, screenshots, and demo recording; that response also includes `evidence_summary` with retrieved `DOC_*` IDs, source files, and context size for quick terminal review.
+Use `include_raw_context=true` for evaluation evidence, screenshots, and review artifacts; that response also includes `evidence_summary` with retrieved `DOC_*` IDs, source files, and context size for quick terminal review.
 Use `bypass_cache=true` in the POST payload when capturing LangSmith traces so the retrieval and guardrail spans are regenerated instead of serving a cache hit.